 If any suspicious features are discovered within a skin lesion, it may be necessary to perform a small biopsy or full excision.
 All findings and recommendations will be discussed in detail with you.

 Total body skin examinations and mole mapping are about identifying any immediate concerns but also changes over time.
 The photographs taken at your initial visit will be used as a map going forward to track any potential changes in your moles.
-Most patients opt to have a skin exam and mole mapping annually, but Dr Granite will be able to advise on the frequency that works for you and your skin.
+Most patients opt to have a skin exam and mole mapping annually, but Dr. Alexis will be able to advise on the frequency that works for you and your skin.